 The Drover's, Inverarnan

 Classic - probably the classic - roadside Scottish Inn.
 Dogs welcome in the bar.
 I have fond memories of an evening spent there when we were camping nearby.
 Jorja was just a puppy, and I had her in my arms, bouncing along to the ceilidh music the band were playing.
-It was attracting a fair bit of attention from the American tourists who were over for the golf at Loch Lomond. dancing dugs in pubs are fairly rare, I suppose.
+It was attracting a fair bit of attention from the American tourists who were over for the golf at Loch Lomond.
+Dancing dugs in pubs are fairly rare, I suppose.

 The Lade Inn, Kilmahog